sanchit-ahuja/sanchit-ahuja.github.io/projects.md

 (As a part of Logic in Computer Science course under Prof. S. Balasubramaniam)
 - Codified a section of the US Constitution in Prolog
 - The system could handle multiple queries based on the knowledge base provided

-## Mine Exploration Vehicle (Spring 2015)
-(As a part of Microprocessors & Interfacing course under G. Sai Sesha Chalapathi)
-- Designed a working simulation of a vehicle capable of digging, rotating and omni-directional motion based on Intel 8086 processor, in Proteus